center-key/copy-folder-util/README.md

    Copy only the JavaScript and HTML files to the **docs** folder.

 ## C) Application Code
-Even though **copy-folder-util** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.
+Even though **copy-folder-util** is primarily intended for build scripts, the package can be used programmatically in ESM and TypeScript projects.

 Example:
 ``` typescript